Red-footed booby: Breeding

 This species breeds on islands in most tropical oceans.
-When not breeding it spends most of the time at sea, and is therefore rarely seen away from breeding colonies.
+When not breeding it spends most of the time at sea.
+In the Chagos Archipelago, it remains close to its breeding colony throughout the year, rather than migrating.
 It nests in large colonies, laying one chalky blue egg in a stick nest, which is incubated by both adults for 44–46 days.
 The nest is usually placed in a tree or bush, but rarely it may nest on the ground.
 It may be three months before the young first fly, and five months before they make extensive flights.

 Red-footed booby pairs may remain together over several seasons.
 They perform elaborate greeting rituals, including harsh squawks and the male's display of his blue throat, also including short dances.